A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators

 The main comparison between any asymptotic model and the \emph{full Euler} equations is performed at the stage of linear periodic plane wave solutions.
-At this point, all characteristics of the model~\cite{Stoker57} are summed up in the dispersion relation, relating the spatial wave number $k$ and the time frequency $w$.
+At this point, a part of the model's properties~\cite{Stoker57} are summed up in the dispersion relation, relating the spatial wave number $k$ and the time frequency $w$.
 It comes from the earlier linearisation of the system around some rest state.
-Improving the dispersive characteristics of our model require a suitable choice of the parameter $\alpha$ so that the dispersion characteristics of the \emph {full Euler system} corresponds with those of the improved eB system~\eqref{eq:eGNLW3} at the dispersion relation level.
-Hence, instead of choosing the $\alpha$-value that reduce the error on the phase velocity for a specific value of $k$ (limiting the improvement to monochromatic waves), we adjust this parameter so that both phase and group velocity are minimized over a range of values of $k \in [0,K]$.
-This can be done by minimizing a weighted averaged error introduced for this reason.
-Firstly, we discuss the dispersive properties of the dimensionalized version of model~\eqref{eq:eGNLW3} and secondly we discuss the dispersive properties of the dimensionalized version of model~\eqref{eq:eGNLW3f5}.
+Improving the dispersive characteristics of our model require a suitable choice of the parameter $\alpha$ so that the dispersion characteristics of the \emph {full Euler system} corresponds with those of the improved eB systems at the dispersion relation level.
+Following~\cite{BCLMT}, we adjust this parameter so that both phase and group velocities are minimized over a range of values of $k \in [0,K]$.
+This can be done by minimizing a weighted averaged error (see for instance~\cite{CBB07}) introduced for this reason.

-First, lets go back to variables with dimensions.
-Setting $\eps =1$ and adding the gravity term $g$ as needed.
-The system of equations~\eqref{eq:eGNLW3} reads where $h=h_0+\zeta$ (dimensionalized height).
-The dispersion relation corresponding to~\eqref{eq:eGNLW3dim1} can be derived by linearising first the equations about the rest state $(\tilde{\zeta},\tilde{v})=(0,0)$ and then looking for the corresponding plane wave solutions of the form $(\zeta,v) = (\zetabar,\vbar)e^{i(kx-wt)}$.
-From the first equation of~\eqref{eq:eGNLW3dim1} one obtains: